ElinaZoldnere/Discord-App-HEIC-to-JPEG/README.md

     the configuration to load these variables (if present), and placeholders for reference.
   - Deployment:
     - Environment variables are specified in the `app.yaml` file.

+## Future Improvements
+Potential future improvement ideas for the project:
+- Add birthday reminder using an external database for storing user data.
+- Add integration with ChatGPT for conversation generation.